J0bbie/webIllu-AffyNormalization/README.md

 - Create the database using the SQL code provided in the /sql/ folder.
 (Change the username/password)
 - *(Optional) Use the provided sample data to fill the database with options from the /sql/sampleData.sql file.*
 - Change the security usernames/password and other logins and paths in the /logic/config.php file.
-- Change the MySQL user/password for the RMySQL functions in R in /R/functions_myDB.R file.
+- Change the security usernames/password and other logins and paths in the /R/config.R file.

 ##Examples